Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 Iguanodon was an Ornithischian dinosaur.
 Click on the image to find out more about this type of dinosaur.

-Dinosaurs, like all living things, can be grouped together depending on their physical characteristics and how closely they’re related to each other.
-Biologists call this ‘classification’.
+Dinosaurs, like all living things, are grouped together depending on how closely they’re related to each other.
+The process of grouping living things is known as classification.

 Dinosaur Names

 Tyrannosaurus Rex was a Saurischian dinosaur.
-Click on the image to find out more about T. Rex.
+Click on the image to find out more about this dinosaur.
+(In the background is a Parasaurolophus.)

-Most dinosaurs are best-known by their genus, rather than by their species name.
-For example, most people would talk about the Iguanodon, which is actually a genus, rather than an individual species of Iguanodon.
+Most dinosaurs are known by their genus, rather than by their species name.
+For example, Iguanodon is a genus, rather than an individual species.
+(An example of an Iguanodon species is Iguanodon bernissartensis.)

-In fact, most people have only heard about one species of dinosaur – the Tyrannosaurus Rex, which is a species of Tyrannosaurus.
+In fact, most people have only heard of one species of dinosaur – Tyrannosaurus Rex, which is a species of Tyrannosaurus.
 All of the other famous dinosaur names, such as Spinosaurus, Allosaurus and Velociraptor, are genera.

 Science doesn’t stand still: as we discover more about dinosaurs, the way in which different types of dinosaurs are classified is likely to change.